 Instead, the film revolves around a fictitious love triangle.
 Jeffreys obsesses over Mary, a young peasant girl.
 Mary’s lover, Harry, is part of the rebellion.
 Jeffreys longs to arrest Harry, but Harry’s father is a political ally of Jeffreys.
 Instead, Jeffreys arrests Mary.
 Harry frees her.
 Jeffreys captures them both.
 They escape.
 Then the revolution happens.

-There's also a blind oracle who may be psychic, and a man dressed like Boris Karloff in The Tower of London (1939), torturing a semi-nude woman covered in Technicolor blood.
+There’s also a blind oracle who may be psychic, and a man dressed like Boris Karloff in The Tower of London, torturing a semi-nude woman covered in Technicolor blood.

 This mess of disparate plot-points has its roots in money.
 The production had multiple financiers, and each wanted a different film.
 One wanted a horror movie.
 Another wanted a historical drama.
 Yet another wanted an exploitation picture.
 The filmmakers tried to please everyone.
 At least no one wanted a comedy.

-The resulting compromise boils down to a string of overlong, exposition-leaden scenes interrupted by occasional bits of exploitation.
+This compromise results in a string of overlong, exposition-leaden scenes interrupted by occasional bits of exploitation.
 Things pick up when the revolution gets underway, but not enough to recapture our interest.
-I can forgive stiff dialog, convoluted plotting, gratuitous nudity and violence.
-I can't forgive boring.
+I can forgive stiff dialogue, convoluted plotting, gratuitous nudity and violence.
+I can’t forgive boring.